6180 the moon

 6180 the moon is a 2013 puzzle-platform game developed by Turtle Cream and Miara Sung.
 It was initially released for Microsoft Windows in March 2013 as part of an Indie Royale bundle.
-The game follows the story of the Moon searching for the Sun after it has gone missing, leaving the people of Earth to suffer in an eternal night.
+The game follows the story of the Moon searching for the Sun after it has gone missing, leaving the people of Earth to suffer in eternal night.